Doctor Answers: Where Is Kidney Pain Felt?

 Q: Will kidney pain go away on its own?

 Dr. Parra answers: That depends on the underlying cause.
 For example, mild urinary tract infections may resolve with antibiotics and anti-inflammatory foods or medications.
 However, severe infections or kidney stones often require medical intervention.
-If your pain persists, medical evaluation is essential to determine the root cause and appropriate therapy.
+If your pain persists, a medical evaluation is essential to determine the root cause and appropriate therapy.

 Q: What happens if kidney pain goes untreated?

 Dr. Parra answers: Letting kidney pain go untreated can lead to serious complications, including loss of kidney function.
-Common kidney pain causes like stones or infections can lead to urinary retention, infection, or, in severe cases, sepsis, a life-threatening systemic infection.
+Common kidney pain causes like stones or infections can lead to urinary retention, disease, or, in severe cases, sepsis, a life-threatening systemic infection.
 If left unaddressed, you may require hospitalization or even risk long-term kidney damage.
 Prompt treatment is crucial, as untreated sepsis is a medical emergency.

 Q: When is kidney pain an emergency?